 If that’s not all, the beaches on Capri Island have iconic rock formations that are symbolic of this beautiful island of Italy.
-The breath-taking views and Mediterranean weather, make Capri a wonderful vacation.
+The breathtaking views and Mediterranean weather make Capri a wonderful vacation.
 This ultimate guide will give you everything you need to know about how you can do a Sorrento to Capri Day Trip and make the most of your time.

-Sorrento to Capri Day Trip | Quick Reference Guide
+Sorrento to Capri Day Trip | Table of Contents

-An Overview of The Isle of Capri
+An Overview of the Isle of Capri

-Tip: Capri is generally much more expensive than staying in Sorrento or even the Amalfi Coast.
-This also goes for restaurants, shops etc. so factor these additional costs into your travel planning.Booking.com
+Tip: Capri is generally much more expensive than staying in Sorrento or the Amalfi Coast.
+These costs also apply to restaurants, shops, etc., so factor these additional costs into your travel planning.Booking.com

-Sorrento to Capri Day Trip
+Starting your Sorrento to Capri Day Trip

 Capri Boat Tours

-Ferries from Sorrento to Capri
+Sorrento to Capri Ferry

-Tip: several ferries go to Capri island so make sure you get your bearings when you disembark at Marina Grande as it will be crowded and stressful on the way back and it’s not obvious where you catch the ferry.
+Tip: several ferries go to Capri island, so make sure you get your bearings when you disembark at Marina Grande as it will be crowded and stressful on the way back, and it’s not obvious where you catch the ferry.

 Getting around Capri Island on your Day Trip